johndonneUZH/assignments/SoCo_HS24-group_66-a3/README.md

 Usage: java Tig commit <message>

 Parameters:
-- <message>: A short description of the changes being committed.
+- message: A short description of the changes being committed.

 Workflow:
 1. Checks if there are files in the staging area.